Snowstorm expected to pound Northeast

 (CNN)A winter storm will blast the Northeast with up to a foot of snow Thursday morning, creating travel nightmares across the region, CNN meteorologists say.

-Snow will start falling in Boston and Hartford, Connecticut, around midmorning Thursday, just in time for the early commute, and become heavy in the afternoon, meteorologist Dave Hennen said.
+Snow will start falling in Boston and Hartford, Connecticut, around midmorning Thursday and become heavy in the afternoon, meteorologist Dave Hennen said.

 Boston should get about a foot of snow, with surrounding towns such as Springfield and Fitchburg seeing a few inches less.